rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-survey-series-2018-subscribers-and-identifiers.md

-A special thanks to Peter Hurford and David Moss for contributing analysis.
-Thanks to Tee Barnett, Sophie Winter, and Hannah Wilbourne for editing.
+Thanks to Tee Barnett and David Moss for editing.

-We would also like to express our appreciation to the Centre for Effective Altruism, Scott Alexander of Slate Star Codex, 80,000 Hours, EA London, and Animal Charity Evaluators for their assistance in distributing the survey.
-Thanks also to everyone who took and shared the survey.